Fmstrat/winapps/README.md

 #MULTIMON="true"
 #DEBUG="true"
 ```
 The username and password should be a full user account and password, such as the one created when setting up Windows or a domain user.
 It cannot be a user/PIN combination as those are not valid for RDP access.
+The password string needs to be properly escaped.
+For example, if the password is `foo$bar`, it must be specified as `RDP_PASS="foo\$bar"`.
+Take extra care on protecting your config file.
+It contains your credentials.
+It is executable.
+Shit happens.

 Options:
 - When using a pre-existing non-KVM RDP server, you can use the `RDP_IP` to specify it's location